Home / Transformers /

 – Advantages

-• This kind of transformer can be dangerous for a person, because there is the primary winding voltage between the ground connection and the common wire part of the secondary winding and primary winding.
+- This kind of transformer can be dangerous for a person because there is a primary winding voltage between the ground connection and the common wire part of the secondary winding and primary winding.
 See the step-down auto transformer diagram.

 – Disadvantages

-• The load could be directly connected to the high voltage source if the insulation between both winding of this transformer fails.
+- The load could be directly connected to the high voltage source if the insulation between both windings of this transformer fails.

 Applications of an autotransformer